Table of Contents

 Lateral flexion and rotation

 During lateral flexion, the concave side of the vertebral joints converges, while divergence takes place on the contralateral side.
 This causes the foramen to narrow on the side to which the lateral flexion is then performed.
-During rotation, a contralateral sliding of the facies superior articular takes place.
+During rotation, a contralateral sliding of the facies articularis superior takes place.
 In the cervical spine, this movement always takes place coupled with lateral flexion.

 Diseases of the spinal column

 When the water content in the body, and therefore also the disc, decreases with advancing age, the amount of collagen fibers increases.
 The result is a hardening of the nucleus pulposus and a decrease in disc height.
-Thus, the cover plates are more stressed and cracking occurs in the annulus fibrosis.
-This results in sclerotherapy, or a rupture of the annulus, which may cause a prolapse.
+Thus, the cover plates are stressed and cracking occurs in the annulus fibrosis.
+This results in sclerotherapy, or a rupture of the annulus fibrosis, which may cause a prolapse.

 Prolapsed (slipped) disc

-If all tissue layers of the annulus fibrosis rupture, the gel-like nucleus pulposus leaks outwardly and compresses the delicate tissue (colloquially herniated disc).
-If the nucleus enters into the spinal canal and irritates the spinal nerve, pain can develop and neuronal lesions (such as paresthesia or motor paralysis) can occur.
-Depending on the height of the segment at which the prolapse occurs, it can also lead to the loss of the bladder rectum function (cauda equina syndrome).
+If all tissue layers of the annulus fibrosis rupture, the gel-like nucleus pulposus leaks outwardly and compresses the delicate tissue (colloquially, a herniated disc).
+If the nucleus pulposus enters into the spinal canal and irritates the spinal nerve, pain can develop and neuronal lesions (such as paresthesia or motor paralysis) can occur.
+Depending on the height of the segment at which the prolapse occurs, it can also lead to the loss of bladder and rectum function (cauda equina syndrome).
 If the nucleus dissolves completely from the annulus, this is called sequestration.
 If the nucleus only penetrates partially, and without the annulus fibrosis completely tearing, this is known as a protrusion.

-Spinal stenosis refers to a narrowing phenomenon, which can be the result of prolapse, but also tumors or inflammation with edema.
-There is central and lateral stenosis, depending on the localization of the pathogenic event.
-Depending on the location and severity, the spinal nerve, spinal cord or blood vessels may be affected by the compression.
+Spinal stenosis refers to a narrowing phenomenon that can be the result of prolapse, tumors, or inflammation with edema.
+There is central and lateral stenosis, depending on the location of the pathogenic event.
+Depending on the location and severity, the spinal nerve, spinal cord, or blood vessels may be affected by the compression.